 The Unstable Needs Pyramid are tangible needs one can hold, touch, feel and use.
 The bottom two layers are our most basic needs: water and food.
 Investment and political will-power is needed to enhance and protect our country’s food supply and water infrastructure.
 Our lives depend on it.
 Really.

-Kathryn Gardow, P.E., local food advocate, a land use expert and owner of Gardow Consulting, an organization dedicated to providing multidisciplinary solutions to building sustainable communities.
-Kathryn has expertise in project management, planning, and civil engineering, with an emphasis on creating communities that include food production.
-Kathryn’s blog will muse on ways to create a more sustainable world.
+Kathryn Gardow, P.E., is a local food advocate, land use expert and owner of Gardow Consulting, LLC, an organization dedicated to providing multidisciplinary solutions to building sustainable communities.
+Kathryn has expertise in project management, planning, farmland conservation, and civil engineering, with an emphasis on creating communities that include food production.
+Kathryn’s blog muses on ways to create a more sustainable world and good food!